Hitchhiker007/Amplitude-Music/README.md

 # 🎵 Amplitude – A Last.fm Music Dashboard

-Amplitude is a full stack music dashboard that connects to your Last.fm account and visualises your listening history in a more modern and engaging way than Last.fm's native interface.
+Amplitude is a full stack music dashboard that connects to your Last.fm account and visualises your listening history in a modern way.

 🔗 [Live Site](https://main.d3fs34q4866u1g.amplifyapp.com/)